 - GEICO: $366 per year

+USAA is the second cheapest car insurance provider in Arizona at an average of $383 per year; however, this coverage is only applicable to former and current military members and their families.
 The most expensive insurer for minimum liability coverage is MetLife, which costs an average of $983 per year.

 These prices are only estimates based on rates for an average Arizona driver and should not be used to compare insurance prices.

 Purchasing full coverage in Arizona allows you to get comprehensive and collision coverage for road accidents and off-road incidents listed in the policy.
-Drivers also get higher liability limits, and reimbursement in case their car gets damaged in an accident.
+Drivers also get higher liability limits and reimbursement in case their car gets damaged in an accident.

 Full coverage is more expensive than the minimum liability car insurance policy because it offers more protection.
-Drivers can get the best offers by comparing quotes from different insurers.
+Drivers can get the best offers by comparing quotes from different auto insurers.

 The companies that provide the lowest rates for full coverage in Arizona are: